 Dear Aunt Susan,

 My mom suggested I write to you.
-I am in Grade 10 and every time we write exams I find it very difficult.
+I am in Grade 10, and I find it very difficult every time we write exams.
 There’s even a lump in my stomach because of all the stress.
-I find it difficult to start studying and because of that I always seem to have too little time.
+I find it difficult to start studying, and because of that, I always seem to have too little time.
 My marks are not good.
 My mom had me tested, and there is nothing wrong with me.
-I have dreams of studying law, but if I continue to do so poorly I may have to bury that dream.
+I have dreams of studying law, but if I continue to do so poorly, I may have to bury that dream.

 Whatever you do, hold on to your dreams.
 Some people blossom early, others only later in life.
-The ‘Queen of the Andes’ is a rather small plant, but once it blooms, it grows to be up to 30 feet high!
-Maybe you only need to change a few things so that you too, can start blooming.
+The ‘Queen of the Andes’ is a rather small plant, but once it blooms, it grows up to 30 feet high!
+So maybe you only need to change a few things so that you, too, can start blooming.

-One of the most common reasons students find it difficult to study, is because of a lack of concentration.
-Once you start studying it is important to stay focused and not let your thoughts wander.
+One of the most common reasons students find it challenging to study is a lack of concentration.
+It is essential to stay focused and not let your thoughts wander while studying.

 There are different reasons why your thoughts may wander when you have to study:

 - Things and events that distract your attention and make you lose focus: Voices, movements, a phone that rings, loud music, etc. Get rid of these distractions!

 - A lack of training and practice: Concentration is a skill that needs to be learned and practiced.

 - A lack of motivation and a lack of interest in the subject matter: You may not like the subject, may find that you are not good at it and therefore you do not want to study it.
 If you are not interested, you will find it very difficult, even impossible, to concentrate.